cmbuckley/slack-slash-trains/index.md

 First, [register for OpenLDBWS](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/) to obtain a token for Darwin.

-Then, [create a Slack app](https://api.slack.com/apps) adn set up a Slash Command for `/train`.
+Then, [create a Slack app](https://api.slack.com/apps) and set up a Slash Command for `/train`.
 Grab the signing secret while you’re there.

 Then create a `.env` file with the following: